belgattitude/soluble-metadata/README.md

 ## Introduction

-`soluble-metadata` is a *low level* library which extracts metadata from an sql query with extensibility, speed and portability in mind.
+`soluble-metadata` is a *low level* library *currently focusing on MySQL* which extracts metadata from an sql query with extensibility, speed and portability in mind.

+*Under the hood, the metadata extraction relies on the driver methods `mysqli_stmt::result_metadata()` and `PDO::getColumnMeta()`.
+Although the `soluble-metadata` API unify their usage and type detection, differences still exists for more advanced features.
+A specific effort has been made in the documentation to distinguish possible portability issues when switching from one driver to another.*

 ## Use cases

-You can take advantage of soluble/metadata to format/render resulting query data according to their type (when displaying an html table or an excel sheet for example), for basic validation (max lengths, decimals)...
+You can take advantage of soluble/metadata to format/render resulting query data according to their type (when rendering an html table, generating an excel sheet...), for basic validation (max lengths, decimals)...

 ## Features